mlafleur/mlafleur.github.io/_posts/2004-01-20-install-on-demand.md

 ---
-Title: Install on Demand
+title: Install on Demand
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 <div class="Section1"> Can we please put a stop to this Install on Demand madness?
 I know it is very cool that it will install some template only when I need it.
 I understand that this is very slick.
 I get it.
 But please stop it!